The Trust Board

 - He sits on the Clinical Advisory Board for the Faculty of Pre-Hospital Care (RCSEd) and on the Clinical Advisory Forum for NHS Improvement.
 He is a former member of the Department of Health Clinical Advisory Group for Major Trauma in England and is currently a member of NHS England’s Ambulance Response Programme development group.

-Mark Bradley joined the YAS Executive Team in March 2017.
+Nick joined the YAS Executive Team in November 2018.

 Phil Storr joined the Trust Board in January 2017 and has extensive experience in emergency preparedness and operational response.